Plant Finder

 Edible Qualities

-Big Bomb Hot Pepper is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Big Bomb Hot Pepper is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces small red round peppers (which are technically 'berries') with red flesh which are typically harvested when mature.
 The peppers have a spicy taste and a crisp texture.

 The peppers are most often used in the following ways: